Hackers News Hackers News

 Vendor Response and Status

-LayerX originally reported this issue to Cursor on February 1, 2026.
-Cursor’s security team acknowledged the report on February 5.
+LayerX initially reported this critical issue to Cursor on February 1, 2026.
+Cursor’s security team acknowledged the report on February 5, but indicated that extensions operate within the same local trust boundary as the user.
+They contended that any local application with filesystem access could potentially read this data.

 Disclaimer: HackersRadar reports on cybersecurity threats and incidents for informational and awareness purposes only.
 We do not engage in hacking activities, data exfiltration, or the hosting or distribution of stolen or leaked information.
 All content is based on publicly available sources.